rwxrob/zet/20210812154738/README.md

 * Just one space following list markers
 * Lists must only be one level deep
 * Everything at beginning of line (not within 3 spaces)
-* Only `----` for horizontal rule / separator
+* Only `----` for horizontal rule / separator (but generally avoid)
 * Use two or more trailing spaces for hard breaks
 * Use three backticks for fenced content
 * Use three tildes for fenced when contains three backticks
 * Use four tildes for fenced when contains three tildes
-* No space between opening fence token and keyword
+* No spaces between opening fence token and keyword
 * Use initial angle bracket for every line of quoted block
 * Never HTML allowed in any way
+* Never any links of any kind, just raw URLs without angle brackets
+* No images but one allowed and must be own block
+* Images must meet specific requirements (see Raster Image Figures)

+* [20210813202844](/20210813202844/) ZettelMark: Raster Image Figures

 CommonMark does not allow tables, but GitHub does.
 Therefore, GFM tables are allowed in ZettelMark but with the following constraints to